The Annotated 'Programming the Nintendo GameBoy Advance: The Unofficial Guide'

 “Indeed, assembly is difficult to master, because each assembly instruction translates directly to a CPU instruction!”

-Actually, ARM assembly is pretty easy.
+The basics of ARM assembly is actually pretty easy.
 In many ways, easier than C because the format is simpler.
-There are no chances of operator precedence snafu's or typing problems, because each operator is an instruction and there is only one type: the word.
+There are no chances of operator precedence snafus or typing problems, because each operator is an instruction and there is only one type: the word.
+What is difficult is mastering it, and warping your mind into the right state to make proper use of it.

 Bad code: linker batchfile (pp 403)